| Loading… |

 Definition

-This pattern is a small white body contained by a prior relatively long white body.
-It resembles the Harami pattern, except that both bodies are white.
+This pattern features a small white candlestick enclosed within a preceding, relatively longer white candlestick.
+It resembles the Harami pattern, but with both candlesticks being white.

 Recognition Criteria

-3. On the second day, we again see a white body which is completely engulfed by the body of the first day.
+3. On the second day, a white candlestick appears, which is fully engulfed by the larger white candlestick from the first day.

 Pattern Requirements and Flexibility

-The Bearish Descending hawk consists of two white candlesticks, in which the first day’s white body engulfs the following white body.
-The first one has to be a normal or long white candlestick.
-Either the body tops or the body bottoms of the two candlesticks may be at the same level, but whatever the case, the body of the second day should be smaller than the first.
+The Bearish Descending Hawk pattern consists of two white candlesticks.
+The first day’s white candlestick, either normal or long, completely engulfs the smaller white candlestick on the following day.
+The tops or bottoms of the bodies of the two candlesticks can be at the same level, but the body of the second candlestick should always be smaller than the first.

 Trader’s Behavior

-This pattern is a signal of disparity.
-In a market characterized by uptrend, we first see heavy buying indicated by the white body of the first day.
-However, a smaller body that appears on the second day points to the diminished power and enthusiasm of the buyers thus suggesting a trend reversal.
+This pattern signals a disparity.
+In an uptrend market, the first day’s white candlestick indicates heavy buying activity.
+However, the smaller candlestick that appears on the second day signifies diminished buying power and enthusiasm, suggesting a potential trend reversal.

-The confirmation level is defined as the last close or the midpoint of the previous white body, whichever is lower.
-Prices should cross below this level for confirmation.
+The confirmation level is determined as the lower of either the last closing price or the midpoint of the previous white candlestick.
+For confirmation, prices should move below this level.